lsst-sqre/sqr-095/index.md

       <td>Units: meters<br>Can be a single value or a value pair.<br>+Inf/-Inf must be supported in pairs.</td>
       <td>em_min, em_max</td>
       <td>As expected;<br><strong>critical MVP capability</strong>.</td>
-      <td>Typically not explicitly available; mapped from filter band.<br>Expecting to use 50%-throughput points of the filter curves, but...</td>
+      <td>Butler understands filter name for single-epoch images and bands for co-adds.
+Configuration maps wavelengths to filter and thence to band.</td>
     </tr>
     <tr>
       <td><strong>TIME</strong></td>